Malaria budget advocacy

 Due to insufficient domestic funding or unsustainable donor support, many national malaria programs face critical shortfalls in resource availability, use, and mobilization.
 These shortfalls threaten the progress made against malaria and the achievement of ambitious elimination goals.

 Malaria donors and endemic countries alike are placing a growing emphasis on the role of domestic financing in resourcing the malaria response.
-The Global Fund to Fight AIDS, Tuberculosis, and Malaria states that countries will need to dramatically increase their investment of domestic resources for health over the next five years to ensure the sustainability of country responses to the three diseases.
-The Lancet Commission on malaria eradication noted that in order to achieve a malaria-free world within a generation, “an additional investment of $2 billion per year is necessary, with a quarter of that coming from increased development assistance from external donors and the rest from government health spending in malaria-endemic countries.”
+The Global Fund states that countries will need to dramatically increase their investment of domestic resources for health over the next five years to ensure the sustainability of country responses to the three diseases.
+The Lancet Commission on malaria eradication noted that in order to achieve a malaria-free world within a generation, “an additional investment of $2 billion per year is necessary, with a quarter of that coming from increased development assistance from external donors and the rest from government health spending in malaria-endemic countries.”1

 Malaria programs may be required to strengthen subnational leadership and public financial management to ensure a resilient and sustainable malaria response at all levels.
 This is particularly the case as country systems for governance and health decentralize, malaria transmission becomes more heterogeneous and focal, and preparation for transition from donor funding begins.